rancher/api-spec/specification.md

 [Replace](#replace-operation) | REPLACE | https://base/v1/{collection_name}/{resource_id}<br>https://base/v1/{collection_name} | Query, Delete and Create one or more resources in one atomic transaction
 [Action](#action-operation) | POST | https://base/v1/{collection_name}/{resource_id}?{action_name}<br>https://base/v1/{collection_name}?{action_name} | Perform an action on a resource or collection

-A service MUST respond with a 406 when a client attempts a request with an invalid HTTP Method.
-For example, a GET MUST NOT modify a resource in any way whereas a POST MUST only be used to create resources.

 When to use a POST over a PUT to create a resource is better described in an example.
 A POST would be used when the service generates an ID, where a PUT is used when a resource should be created at a specific location:

+A POST is used to create a resource that generates an ID:
 ```http
 POST /v1/files HTTP/1.1
 ```

+A PUT is used to create a resource where the ID is known:
 ```http
 PUT /v1/files/b1b2e7006be HTTP/1.1
 ```